AI implementation success,built as a four-phase operating model.

 Full transformation horizon in the complete framework

-Start with your benchmark context,then judge the rollout against the right constraints.
+Start with your operating context,then judge the rollout against the right constraints.

 The four implementation phases,sequenced for enterprise adoption.